Chinese TV pulls Arsenal game coverage after Ozil criticism

 China is the Premier League's most lucrative overseas broadcast market, with the rights sold for $700 million in the 2019-2022 cycle.

-The sports channel of Chinese state television canceled a live broadcast of Arsenal's game against Manchester City that was due to be shown early Monday, according to the channel's schedule app and social media account.
-It was replaced with a recorded match between Tottenham and Wolverhampton from earlier in the day.
-A showing of Arsenal's match also was canceled by streaming service PPTV.com.
+Ozil started Sunday's game that was due to be broadcast live by the sports channel of Chinese state television before being canceled, according to the channel's schedule app and social media account.
+It was due to be replaced with a recording of Tottenham's 2-1 victory over Wolverhampton from earlier Sunday.
+A feed of Arsenal's match also was canceled by streaming service PPTV.com.

 Arsenal distanced itself from Ozil's comments in a post on Chinese social media network Weibo.